-The Daily Bible Reading Answer Site
+The Daily Bible Reading

-Why the 3D is a good plan to follow
+Why the 3D is a good plan to follow:

-In short, a well-designed Bible reading plan will keep you interested.
+This reading plan will keep you interested.
 There are no dull days in the 3D plan!
 Here are my top five tips for reading the whole Bible in a year:

 - Choose a reading plan with daily variety.
 The Bible contains several different genres of writing, and some are much more difficult to digest than others.
 Poetry is a harder genre to read, and so I often am not in the mood to read 4 chapters of poetry in single sitting.
 But reading one chapter per day works well.
 The variety built into the DDD reading plan will keep you from getting bogged down in certain historical sections, difficult chapters of prophecy, or poetry.

 - I recommend that you avoid plans that don’t include a daily portion from the New Testament.
 Some plans keep you in the Old Testament from January to August, and then you whiz through the NT from September to December.
 You won’t be able to savor any of the richness of a book like Ephesians if you whiz through it in one or two days.
 Like poetry, some New Testament passages are best handled in shorter segments.

 - This is perhaps my most important suggestion: For devotional reading— recharging of your spiritual batteries daily, use a Bible translation that is easy to understand.
 We recommend that every believer have access to both a good literal Bible translation and a good meaning-based translation.
 Use your meaning-based translation in your daily devotional time, and use a literal translation (like the ESV) as your take-to-church Bible and the one on which you base your in-depth study.
 The best meaning-based translations available today are the New Living Translation (NLT) and the Good News Translation (GNT).
 For more about Bible translations, see below.